estenoesmiputonombre/ccna_routing_and_switching/CiscoHardwareConfig/Router/Labs/ConfiguringARouterUsingShortCutsAndIPv6/main.md

 * We wil use the __reload__ command to reload the router and start with a configuration of the startup-config which is nothing.

 * If we want to get all the messages from the router when using an ssh session, we should use the command __terminal monitor__ from the privileged mode.

+* We could use the comnmand __ipv6 unicast-routing__ to enable routing IPv6 messages, this will allow us to create a IPv6 routing table.
+Then use the command __interface FastEthernet0/0__ to enter in the FastEthernet port 0 and __ipv6 enable__.
+Finally set the ipv6 using __ipv6 address addressIPv6__